The 12 Best Purple Paint Colors

 Black Swan has an LRV of 4, so there’s no messing around with this one – it’s bordering on black!

-Finding these colours a bit STRONGER than you had in mind, but still have a passion for PURPLE?
-Check out these colour reviews instead…
+Are these colors stronger than you had in mind, but still have a passion for purple?
+Check out these color reviews instead.

 READ MORE

-Paint Colour Review of Benjamin Moore Portland Gray & Cement Gray
+Paint Color Review of Benjamin Moore Portland Gray & Cement Gray

 Best color that ticks every box is driftscape tan.
 BM Words can’t describe how warm and sexy this colour is.
 Love it.
 Should post this color up.